Log in

 And it looked like this:

-This new way wasn't about working a 9-5 for 40 years and retiring when we're old and gray.
+The new way wasn't about working a 9-5 for 40 years and retiring at age 62.

-It's about working differently.
+It was about working and living differently.

 "Don't let making a living prevent you from making a life."